 The Inn at Ormsby Hill has some of the finest common space that you will find in a Southern Vermont inn.
 With only ten guest rooms and given the quantity and quality of common space at our romantic country bed and breakfast, you will never feel cramped for a space to call your own.

 Front Living Room

-Our front living room, which is always quiet and peaceful, with a comfortable sofa and relaxing chairs, which allow for viewing the fireplace.
+Our front living room, which is always quiet and peaceful, has a comfortable sofa and relaxing chairs that allow for viewing the fireplace.
 The fireplace, with its connecting operational Dutch oven, and the hand-hewn beams are all believed to be circa 1764.

 It has a wonderful wood-beaded ceiling, with nothing but windows on two walls.
 The short wall, which is curved and faces east, is designed to make you feel as though you were on a river boat – but not just any river boat.
 This landlocked one has a fireplace with an ornately carved European mantel.
 It not only serves as our dining room but has a sitting area where you can watch the sun come up and the birds feed.
 It also affords access to a very large slate patio and a wonderfully large, authentic Colonial porch (complete with two porch swings), both offering wonderful views of the Green Mountains.

 Hidden away on the second floor is a small room, which is a quiet place, with a sofa and chair just to curl up and read a book.